Jkan1/computer-science/DataStructures2.md

     * Internal Node
     * External Node
     * Degree (no. of children)
+    * Order (represents the upper bound on the number of children. ie. the maximum number possible)
     * Level (each step from top to bottom)
     * Height (no. of edges from leaf to some node)
     * Depth (no. of edges from root to some node)